leondreamed-archives/portfolio-showcase/slides.md

 # Introduction

-This portfolio showcase is a curation of the various works I have completed throughout Year 1 and Year 2 of IB English.
+Welcome to my portfolio showcase!
+This portfolio showcase containing curation of the various works I have completed throughout Year 1 and Year 2 of IB English.

 ---

 # Areas Of Exploration

 ## Readers, writers and texts

 <!--
   Briefly answer the following questions: